 The answer is, “no.” We have no dried residue, no remaining pools, and the science of planetogenesis isn’t nearly good enough to provide a quantitative analysis.

 2) Do we know what conditions would be necessary for a cell to come about?
-No, we don’t.
+No, we do not.

 (3) Has the creation of a living cell been replicated in the laboratory?
 No, it has not.
 Here the evolutionist will say, “But, Fred, how can you repeat in the laboratory something that took millions and millions of years and billions and billions of gallons of sea water?”
 You can’t, but am I to believe it happened on the grounds that it can’t be proved?